How do the 2021 NFL Playoffs work? Format, seeding, teams, bracket, byes explained - NBC Sports

 Is the NFL allowing fans to attend games?

 As they did during the regular season, the NFL is allowing each team to determine its guidelines for game day.
-Click here to see which teams will allow fans during Wild Card weekend.
+Click here to see which teams will allow fans during the divisional round.

 Check out ProFootballTalk for more on the 2021 NFL Playoffs as well as game previews, recaps, news, rumors and more.